I am Rush Limbaugh, doing what I was born to do, hosting for life.

 Are these the kind of civil liberties these people are talking about?

-I need to answer to have this answered.
+I need to have this answered.

 Abraham Lincoln.